Hooked Fisherman

 **What pound test for what?**

 For freshwater bass (spinning): 10–20 lb braid with a 6–10 lb fluorocarbon leader.
-15 lb is a good all-around choice.
+15 lb is a common all-around choice among CT bass anglers.

-For striper surf fishing: 20–40 lb braid.
-30 lb is the standard.
+For striper surf fishing: 20–40 lb braid, with 30 lb the most typical standard.
 Match leader to your bait — 20–30 lb fluoro for lures, 40–60 lb for live bait or chunk in current.
+Note that CT DEEP's 2026 saltwater regulations require non-offset circle hooks when fishing with bait for striped bass, which is worth factoring into leader and rig choice regardless of line brand.

-For kayak striper: 20–30 lb covers most situations.
+For kayak striper: 20–30 lb covers most situations reported by CT kayak anglers working the Sound's reefs and rips.

-**Affiliate disclosure:** Prices listed are approximate at time of writing.
+**Affiliate disclosure:** Prices listed are approximate as of spring 2026.
 "Check price on Amazon" links are affiliate links — we earn a small commission at no cost to you.
-We never let affiliate relationships influence our recommendations.
+Affiliate relationships never influence which lines are recommended here.